6londo9/java-project-73/README.md

 ---
 This is my fifth study project that contains mine backend logic with default frontend part.

-It is a web app, where users can register, write comments and etc...
+It is a web app, where users can write tasks with labels and statuses for each other like github, jira and etc.

 ---
 To make app work, start it by